-To achieve its goals, the Board conducts itself according to the following values.
+To achieve its goals, the Board conducts itself according to the following values:

-- The Board strives to ensure that its members and staff have no real or perceived conflicts of interest related to the outcome of the Secretary's efforts to implement the NWPA. - Board members arrive at their conclusions on the basis of objective evaluations of the technical and scientific validity of the Secretary's activities. - The Board's practices and procedures are open and conducted so that the Board's integrity and objectivity are above reproach. - The Board's findings, conclusions, and recommendations are technically and scientifically sound and are based on the best available technical analysis and information. - The Board's findings, conclusions, and recommendations are communicated clearly and in time for them to be most useful to Congress, the Secretary, and the public. - The Board encourages public comment and discussion of DOE activities and Board findings, conclusions, and recommendations.
+- The Board strives to ensure that its members and staff have no conflicts of interest real or perceived related to the Secretary of Energy's efforts to implement the DOE's nuclear waste program. - The Board members arrive at their conclusions on the basis of objective evaluations of the technical and scientific validity of the Secretary's activities. - The Board's practices and procedures are open and conducted so that the Board's integrity and objectivity are above reproach. - The Board's findings, conclusions, and recommendations are technically and scientifically sound and are based on the best available technical analysis and information. - The Board's findings, conclusions, and recommendations are communicated clearly and in time for them to be most useful to Congress, the Secretary, and the public. - The Board encourages public comment and discussion of DOE activities and Board findings, conclusions, and recommendations.